f5devcentral/f5xc-site-query/README.md

 ## Usage

 Launched without any options will query application objects and site information for the default namespace.
 Alternatively a specific namespace can be requested via `-n <namespace>` option.
-To walk thru all namespaces, use `-n ''`, expect this to take several minutes depending on the number of existing namespaces.
+To walk through all namespaces, use `-n ''`, expect this to take several minutes depending on the number of existing namespaces.

 While running, the script prints out the namespace, object and site to stderr: